 We have so many things to celebrate!
-This newsletter will be our opportunity to highlight accomplishments, address campus topics, and invite feedback from our diverse vibrant community.
+These and more are offered in the Academic Affairs Division e-Newsletter.
+This newsletter is our opportunity to highlight accomplishments, address campus topics, and invite feedback from our diverse vibrant community.

 With warmest wishes,

 AASCU Winter Conference in Austin, TX

 February 6, 2016

 February 6, 2014

 Video examples of classroom enhancements with new technology.

 University of Minnesota's new Science Teaching and Student Services building